-Champagne Brut Cuvée Divine Solera shows complex aromas of biscuits, and bread balanced with refreshing notes of citrus.
+Champagne Brut Cuvée Divine is a Solera-based Champagne showing complex aromas of biscuits, and bread balanced with refreshing notes of citrus.
 Complex and intriguing on the palate with intense and complex notes of fruits and biscuit over a long and refreshing finish.

 Champagne region lies east of Paris at the northern edge of the world’s vineyard-growing areas.
 The world's famous sparkling wine in the world is home to important houses and 'negociant' where branding plays a major role.
 Although the very finest vineyards allow the production of Premier Cru and Grand Cru Champagne.

 Champagne Leclerc Briant